hucker/splint/src/splint/README.md

 Whether it's maintaining folders without old files, enforcing rules on CSV data, or adhering to complex instruction sets, many of these checks are usually done manually.
 Identifying issues that are almost right can be challenging for humans.

-After experimenting with different approaches involving scripting and configuration files, I concluded that a pytest-like framework could be the solution.
+After experimenting with different approaches involving scripting and configuration files, I concluded that a `pytest`-like framework could be the solution.
 While `pytest` served a different purpose, I appreciated its declarative style for writing independent tests, which are then managed by the framework.
 This led to the creation of Splint, a tool that allows you to run rules against various systems.

 If you're familiar with `pytest`, adapting to Splint will be seamless.
 Both follow a similar structure.
 Splint defines rules in files, where rules are python functions that plugin to your application with very little effort.
-All you need to do is write simple pytong code that checks your rules and place those functions in a pyton file and add a decorator to the function (opiontally).
+All you need to do is write simple python code that checks your rules and place those functions in a paton file and add a decorator to the function (optionally).

 Splint's auto-loaded modules and rule functions support parameters, mirroring some of the behavior of `pytest`.
 These parameters are dynamically built from the environment, following a hierarchy of your system.
 While it may sound intricate, if you grasp `pytest`, you'll easily understand Splint.

 ## Why not pytest?
-Good question.  `Pytest` is huge and complicated while splint is small and simple. `Pytest` is for code and all of the ways that oode can break, it is tied intricately to python.
+Good question.  `Pytest` is huge and complicated while splint is small and simple. `Pytest` is for code and all of the ways that code can break, it is tied intricately to python.
 Splint doesn't care about code it cares about rules that you write against your system.
 Splint is made to drop into a command line app or a `streamlit` app with ease.
 It is meant to be part of something else, plus I wanted to write something useful while learning about how plugin in files works.

 ## Getting Started

 As I said, splint, works like `pytest`.
 If you know `pytest`, you will be  good at `splint`.
 You write independent checks that can be run in any order to verify system state.
 They should be atomic.
 If you are used to writing tests with modules that start with "test" and functions that start with "test" it will be a breeze to get started.
 If you understand fixtures, that concept is also available through environments.
 Checks can be tagged with attributes so you can run various subsets of tests easily.
 It is easy to write a trivial check with a single check function, but there is support for complete checking hierarchies.

 From the most simple you could write rules like this:

 ```python
 from splint import SplintResult,attributes